Glossary

 Definition

-Dollar-cost averaging means investing fixed amounts on a schedule instead of one lump sum.
-You naturally buy more shares when prices are lower and fewer when prices are higher — averaging entry points over time.
+Dollar-cost averaging (DCA) means investing a fixed dollar amount on a regular schedule — weekly, monthly, or quarterly — rather than deploying all available capital at once.
+Because the contribution is fixed, you automatically buy more shares when prices are lower and fewer shares when prices are higher, averaging your cost basis over time.

 Why it matters